 When you’re caring for a loved one who is aging or ill, people will often say things like “You’re so brave” or “I couldn’t do what you do.”
 But most of the time, you don’t feel especially brave or heroic.
 Although caring for a senior can be incredibly rewarding, a lot of the time you might feel overwhelmed or exhausted.
 That’s when you’re at risk for caregiver burnout.

-The Cleveland Clinic defines caregiver burnout as “a state of physical, emotional and mental exhaustion,” which they say may be accompanied by “a change in attitude — from positive and caring to negative and unconcerned.”
+Caregiver burnout is “a state of physical, emotional and mental exhaustion,” according to the Cleveland Clinic.
+It may be accompanied by “a change in attitude — from positive and caring to negative and unconcerned.”

 Ellen Barry is an actress and theater administrator who cared for her husband, Paul, for eight years between his diagnosis for throat cancer and his death in 2015.
 During that time, he went from being a powerful King Lear to a man who couldn’t speak or eat and who needed both his feeding and tracheotomy tubes cleaned several times a day.